 The maximum number of players on the field is 10.
 The minimum number of players on the field is 8.
 The maximum number of males on the field is 6.
 There is no maximum number of females on the field.

 San Antonio SSC will provide all bases and playable balls for each game.
+The only ball used for play in SSC Softball games is the 12” .52 COR/300 lb Compression ball.
 Bats and gloves are not supplied.

-All bats should have either the approved ASA 2000 certification mark or the ASA 2004 certification mark and must not be listed on the ASA non-approved list.
-If the bat has been manufactured before 2000, certification marks have been worn or faded, or the bat has the 2013 ASA certification mark, it will be left to the sole discretion of the umpire whether the bat may be used in the San Antonio SSC.
+All bats must have either the ASA 2000, ASA 2004, or ASA 2013 approved certification mark and must not be listed on the ASA non-approved list.
+If the bat has been manufactured before 2000 or its certification marks have been worn or faded, it will be left to the sole discretion of the umpire as to whether the bat may be used in for SSC play.
 You can find the complete non-approved ASA bats list at www.softball.org/about/

 Any players using an illegal bat will be called out.
 The illegal bat will be removed from the game.
 If a batted ball has occurred, then all runners will return to their original base.